What are the best hobbies for happiness in 2017?

 The moment we get to the beach the body releases serotonin, relaxing us, and the blue sea, even bluer sky, the swash of the ocean waves, and the seemingly infinite expanse of water calms us while the rays of sunlight give us some light therapy.

-Getting your vitamin D is important too, and you’ll get your daily amount in just ten minutes of beach time on a warm day.
+Getting enough vitamin D is important too, and you’ll get your daily amount in just ten minutes of beach time on a warm day.
 That vitamin D is vital to physical and mental health and produces strong bone and happy minds.

 The salt water in the sea is full of anti-fungal and antibacterial properties that can clear out infections (so long as the water is clean, of course—damn industrial pollutants).
 The water also contains iodine, which is antiseptic and helps boost the thyroid gland, upping the immune system.